 The Holodomor: To destroy the resistance, Stalin deliberately set unattainably high grain quotas for the 1932 harvest.
-The purges known as the "Great Terror" to follow.
+The follow.
 The secret police monitored citizens, then without warning, arrested, tortured, exiled, or executed those deemed disloyal.
 By 1941, around a million Ukrainians had been shot or sent to labor camps.